sisoje/testable-view-swiftui/README.md

 The key for view testing is to host the View in some App.

-Shockingly, we do use Observable class because we need to share state between the main-target and the test-target:
+We need to share the state, that is the hosted view, between the main-target and the test-target:
 ```
 struct TestApp: App {
+    static var shared: Self!
-    @State private var hosting = AnyViewHosting.shared
+    @State var view: any View = EmptyView()
     var body: some Scene {
+        let _ = Self.shared = self
         WindowGroup {
-            AnyView(hosting.view)
+            AnyView(view)
         }
     }
 }